 While the body is recovering, a healthy heartbeat will mained mixed.
 "There were more IPOs in 2024 than in be the only way for to survive.
-It is less about a closed door and more about finding the right key - strong data and a compelling value proposition - to unlock it, said Donna LaVoie, founder and CEO of LaVoieHealth-Science, a communications company helping biotechs The cautious optimism residue from 2024 seems to convey their stories to the market: "Biotech firms often wider audience, including investors and policymakers.
+It is less about a closed door and more about finding the right key - strong data and a compelling value proposition - to unlock it, said Donna LaVoie, founder and CEO of LaVoieHealth-Science, a communications company helping biotechs The cautious optimism residue from 2024 seems to convey their stories to the market: "Biotech firms often have stuck for 2025.
+The first cohort of 2025 IPOs has struggle with making their innovations accessible to a wider audience, including investors and policymakers.
 While specialized investors understand the technical details, most do not have that level of expertise.
-This is why pharmaceutical companies with broader marneed to shift from focusing solely on complex science to showing the tangible, real-world impact of their work."
+This is why pharmaceutical companies with broader marbuts.
+A significant pipeline of private biotech companies ket appeal attract more investor interest.
+Biotech firms need to shift from focusing solely on complex science to showing the tangible, real-world impact of their work."